-The district will implement the following strategies in an effort to eliminate the achievement gaps:
+The District will implement the following strategies in an effort to eliminate the achievement gaps:

-- +Continuing implementation of high quality professional learning and maintaining focus on recruiting and retaining highly qualified professionals as the highest leverage strategy to support positive student outcomes. - +Partnering with Equal Opportunity Schools to identify low income students and students of color who qualify but are not enrolled in Advanced Placement courses. - +Supporting best practices that elicit excellence and honor, equity, diversity, and inclusion. - +Reviewing grading, testing, and homework practices that impose barriers to student learning. - +Addressing performance gaps by ensuring timely data analysis, placement in supports, and monitoring of all student subgroups' performance per all state and local indicators. - +Continuing examination of our graduation supports: Examining courses accepted from transfer students (national and international), expanded use of blended/online programs and creative problem solving to find unique options for students to access different classes and curricula. - +Student Services staff will focus on attendance and will work closely with sites to support student engagement and connection to school. - +Student Services staff will work with sites regarding discipline practices to reduce suspension and build alternatives to suspension and restorative practices. - +Student Support Services staff will track and monitor homeless and foster youth and provide access to additional resources and supports to ensure regular attendance and ability to participate in a quality educational program. - +MTSS will continue to be implemented and expanded.
+- +Continuing implementation of high quality professional learning and maintaining focus on recruiting and retaining highly qualified professionals as the highest leverage strategy to support positive student outcomes. - +Specific professional learning targeting Tier 3 academic interventions in English Language Arts (ELA) and Mathematics will be provided to support student achievement principally focused toward closing the achievement gap for our subgroups performing two tiers or more below the "all student" Dashboard and/or at least (5%) below the "all student" subgroup on local indicators (African-American, Hispanic, Students With Disabilities, Socioeconomically Disadvantaged, Foster Youth, Homeless) - +District Mental Health Specialist (MHS) staff will provide targeted support to African-American students and families to address specific barriers to student achievement, attendance, and college/career readiness. - +Partnering with Equal Opportunity Schools to identify low income students and students of color who qualify but are not enrolled in Advanced Placement courses. - +Supporting best practices that elicit excellence and honor, equity, diversity, and inclusion. - +Reviewing grading and reporting, testing, and homework practices that impose barriers to student learning. - +Addressing performance gaps by ensuring timely data analysis, placement in supports, and monitoring of all student subgroups' performance per all state and local indicators (African-American, Hispanic, Homeless, Socioeconomically Disadvantaged, Students With Disabilities). - +Continuing examination of our graduation supports: Implementing interventions for students who need additional support to meet graduation requirements; Examining courses accepted from transfer students (national and international), expanded use of blended/online programs and creative problem solving to find unique options for students to access different classes and curricula (Students With Disabilities, Homeless). - +Student Services staff will focus on evidence based attendance practices and will work closely with sites to support student engagement and connection to school, with targeted support for schools identified for ATSI in the area of chronic absenteeism. - +Student Services staff will provide training, professional development, and consultation support for sites regarding discipline practices to reduce suspension and build alternatives to suspension and restorative practices, with particular focus on subgroups with disproportionate suspension rates (African-American, Foster Youth, Homeless, Students With Disabilities) - +Student Support Services staff will track and monitor homeless and foster youth and provide access to additional resources and supports to ensure regular attendance and ability to participate in a quality educational program. - +MTSS will continue to be implemented and expanded, with particular emphasis on Tier 3 academic interventions to close the achievement gap for underperforming students and/or subgroups (African-American, Foster Youth, Hispanic, Homeless, Socioeconomically Disadvantaged, Students With Disabilities).